 Yes, it is possible to sell your car without a V5C.
 Although, if you're selling your car without the V5, potential buyers maybe a little skeptical.
 This is because this would usually be a sign that it is a stolen vehicle, says CarPlus and given that the police reported 48,400 vehicles as being stolen in the UK back in 2021, we can see why.

-Dealers and online car buying services may be willing to purchase a car without a valid logbook, but they’ll still need to obtain one afterwards regardless.
-Depending on your circumstances and whether you’re buying or selling a car without a V5, there are a couple of options available to you.
+Dealers, online car buying services and potential buyers, may be willing to purchase a car without a valid vehicle logbook, but they’ll still need to obtain a replacement log book regardless.
+Depending on your circumstances and whether you’re buying or selling a car without V5, there are a couple of options available to you.

-Jamjar’s quick guide to the V5 takes you through the transfer of ownership process, including giving advice on what to do if you’ve lost the certificate but still want to sell your car.
+Jamjar’s quick guide to the V5 takes you through the transfer of ownership process, including giving advice on what to do if you’ve lost your logbook but still want to sell your car.

-What is a V5C (log book) and why do I need one?
+What is a V5C and why do I need one?

 Transferring ownership of a vehicle with a V5C as a seller

-If at all possible, you should have a valid V5C certificate at the time you come to sell your car.
-If this is the case, transferring ownership is simple if you use the government’s online service to do so.
+It's handy to have a valid V5C certificate at the time you come to sell your car.
+If you do, then transferring ownership is simple if you use the government’s online service to do so.
 Simply fill out the different fields the online system presents you with to complete the process.

-As an additional part of the sale, you, the current owner, should complete and tear off the V5C/2 section of the logbook, giving this slip to the new owner.
+As an additional part of the sale, you, the registered keeper, should complete and tear off the V5C/2 section of the logbook, giving this slip to the new owner.
 This acts as proof of the transfer of ownership between the two parties.

-It’s important to note that these steps are the same for whoever is buying the vehicle, whether they’re a private buyer, a dealer, or an online car buying a business like those that Jamjar sources quote from.
+It’s important to note that these steps are the same for whoever is buying the vehicle, whether they’re a private buyer, a dealer, or an online car-buying business like those that Jamjar source quotes from.